oscar-lima/pybullet_ros/README.md

 # Help needed

-This project is in a early stage and presents with position and velocity control interface (effort interface is missing).
+This project is in a early stage and presents with position, velocity and effort control interfaces.

+It currently lacks integration with sensors (e.g. Lidar, RGB and RGBD cameras)

 Some more work is needed and help/comments are welcome.